feifeibear/long-context-attention/README.md

 ![head=8](./media/long_ctx_h2.png)

 ## Ulysses Attention
-This repository re-implements the all-to-all communication pattern for inputs as 4D tensors, following the principles of [DeepSpeed-Ulysses](https://github.com/microsoft/DeepSpeed/blob/master/blogs/deepspeed-ulysses/README.md).
+This repository re-implements the all-to-all communication functions and support QKV packed togather, following the principles of [DeepSpeed-Ulysses](https://github.com/microsoft/DeepSpeed/blob/master/blogs/deepspeed-ulysses/README.md).
 It is important to note that DeepSpeed-Ulysses does not accommodate scenarios where the number of attention heads surpasses the size of the world (i.e., the total number of GPUs in the distributed setup).